jeremiah-tay/mental_health_agentic_chatbot/README.md

 2. Download the credentials JSON file and store it inside the credentials folder
 3. Ensure that the file follows `credentials/credential.json` in the project root

+**Note**: We are sharing this credential.json file only to simplify the setup and grading for this academic assignment.
+We recognize this is a **critical security vulnerability**; in a real-world environment, this file must never be shared, and each developer would be required to generate their own credentials.

 ### Step 5.2: Authenticate

 This final step links your project to your Google Calendar: